When Mark Twain’s wife, Olivia Langdon Clemens, turned down his first marriage proposal, rumour has it that he quipped:

-I do believe that young filly has broken my heart.
-That only leaves me with one option, for her to mend it.
+“I do believe that young filly has broken my heart.
+That only leaves me with one option, for her to mend it.”

-Can you sense the subtle humour there?
+Can you detect the delicate humour in his words?

-Or is it a thinly disguised resolution?
+Or is it a cleverly disguised determination?

 The secret of getting ahead is getting started.